Explore

 Top

-We know what you might be thinking — really, another tool?
+We know what you might be thinking.
+Do I really need another tool?
 If your existing product documentation is scattered across emails, spreadsheets, and file-sharing systems (that your team barely uses as it is), the idea of expanding your tool stack might raise eyebrows.
-But let's think about this differently.
+Let's think about this differently, though.

-A digital notebook can help consolidate and replace tools you already have, offering the same functionality and then some.
+Ideally, the software you use to build your internal knowledge hub replaces tools you already have — all while offering the same functionality and then some.
 No more separate logins or tabs just to get to your meeting notes.
 No more lost whiteboard sessions or stale product wikis that no one references.
-If you treat your digital notebook as one central hub, this can all exist in the same place.

-This means your digital notebook becomes the go-to resource for all there is to know about your product — how you make decisions, how you work together, and everything that goes into delivering value to customers.
+This means your internal knowledge hub becomes the go-to internal resource for all there is to know about your product: how you make decisions, how you work together, and everything that goes into delivering value to customers.
 In that sense, it is both a repository and a forum, encouraging the team to be more organized, collaborative, and accountable throughout the product-building process.

 Product development stage